National Hair Loss Awareness Month: Recognizing a Common Issue

 Types of Hair Loss Conditions

-In the observance of National Hair Loss Awareness Month, here are the types of hair loss you should know and the underlying causes.
+In observance of National Hair Loss Awareness Month, here are the types of hair loss you should know and the underlying causes.

 - Alopecia areata– This autoimmune disorder results in small to large bald patches by causing your immune system to target hair follicles.
 Additionally, you might start losing hair on your scalp, other regions of your body, or even your eyebrows.